Jerry Cantrell: Other ventures

 Between 2009 and 2010, Cantrell co-owned a hard rock bar called Dead Man's Hand in Las Vegas with Anthrax guitarist Scott Ian.

 In 2011, Cantrell appeared on a spot for NADCP, the National Association of Drug Court Professionals.

 In 2012, Cantrell's voice was featured on a smoking policy ad at the Sea-Tac Airport in Seattle.

+He appeared at E3 2014 to demonstrate the Ubisoft music video game Rocksmith 2014.

 On May 18, 2019, it was announced that Cantrell will compose the score for Shane Dax Taylor's upcoming sci-fi film, Salvage.

 On January 17, 2020, Cantrell officially joined Gibson as a brand ambassador.

 Acting

 In his teens, Cantrell was acting in lead roles in high school plays.
 In a 1998 Q&A, Cantrell revealed that acting has always been an interest to him.

 Cantrell is featured in the 1992 movie Singles, along with the rest of Alice in Chains performing the songs "It Ain't Like That" and "Would?".

 In the early 1990s, Cantrell and his Alice in Chains bandmates Layne Staley and Mike Starr were featured on the music video "Never a Know, But the No", from the Seattle thrash metal band Forced Entry.

 In 1995, Cantrell played journalist Nona Weisbaum on the Alice in Chains mockumentary The Nona Tapes.

 In 1996, he had a cameo in Cameron Crowe's Jerry Maguire playing "Jesus of CopyMat", the CopyMat worker who helped Tom Cruise's character make copies of his manifesto.
 Cantrell said about the film; "I get more people coming up to me telling me my line.
 It was such a big movie and it was really fun to do."
 Cantrell was also Crowe's first choice for the role of Stillwater bass player Larry Fellows in Almost Famous (2000), but he was busy writing the songs for his solo album Degradation Trip and had to turn the role down.
 Mark Kozelek was cast instead.

 He also had a cameo as himself in the 2009 film noir comedy Rock Slyde, appeared on the background of two scenes from the first episode of season three of the HBO TV series Deadwood in 2006, and made a cameo in Deadwood: The Movie in 2019.

 In 2013, Cantrell played country singer Donnie "Skeeter" Dollarhide Jr. on the Alice in Chains mockumentary AIC 23.

 In 2018, Cantrell played Terry, a plumber who plays bass in a garage band in the short film Dad Band, co-starring W. Earl Brown.
 Cantrell also composed the film score along with Carl Restivo.